f-ouimet/codecrafters-bittorrent-c/README.md

-# codecrafters-bittorrent-c
+# simple-c-bittorrent

-A bittorrent client made with the codecrafters challenges
+A BitTorrent client written in C for education purposes.